 Is the vessel wheelchair accessible?

-The wharf is wheelchair and walker accessible, but one must be able to step down from the dock into the boat and back onto the dock after the trip.
-Please let us know if you have any special requirements and we will be more than happy to help.
+The wharf is wheelchair and walker accessible, but one must be able to sit down on to the inflatable pontoon of the boat and pivot into the boat to the nearest seat.
+We do not store wheelchairs aboard the vessel.
+Please let us know if you have any special requirements or assistance and we will be more than happy to help.

 What happens if it rains?

 The tour runs in light rain and other moderate weather conditions, but we may cancel the activity up to the start time in the event of severe or unsafe weather conditions.
-If we cancel the event, ticket holders will be allowed to reschedule tickets (subject to availability), convert their tickets to Gift Certificates for use in the future, or receive a full refund.
+If we cancel the event, ticket holders will be allowed to reschedule tickets (subject to availability), convert their tickets to Gift Certificates for use up to 3 years in the future, or receive a full refund.

 Will I get wet?